faithcomesbyhearing/BiblePublisher/README.md

 2. To see a list of tables, type: .tables
 3. To see a description of a table, type: .schema tableName
 4. To exit sqlite, type: .exit

-## TBD

-At this writing the Publisher program expects a specific directory structure so that many versions can be processed quickly in an organized manner.

-The source USX files are expected in the following location:

-    $HOME/ShortSands/DBL/2current/<VersionId>/USX_1/<chapter_files>.usx

-To execute the Publisher program you must have both the Publisher directory and the Library directory on your desktop.
-The unix/mac command line script is as follows:

-    ./Publisher.sh VersionId

-The program will create a Sqlite database at the following location with all of the above tables as described.
-The directory shown must already exist.

-    $HOME/ShortSands/DBL/3prepared/